forbesmiyasato/PortlandStateJavaSummer2020/phonebill/src/main/resources/edu/pdx/cs410J/miyasato/README.txt

 This is a README file!

-CS410J Project 2 : Storing Your Phone Bill in a Text File Forbes Miyasato
+CS410J Project 3 : Pretty Printing A Phone Bill
+Forbes Miyasato

-The Phone Bill Application reads in a series of options and arguments with information regarding the phone bill and phone call, and parses the data in order to present the user with a description of the PhoneCall.
+The Phone Bill Application reads in a series of options and arguments with information regarding the phone bill and phone call, and parses the data in order to present the user with a description of the PhoneCall and store PhoneBills.

-usage: java edu.pdx.cs410J.<login-id>.Project2 [options] <args>
+usage: java edu.pdx.cs410J.<login-id>.Project3 [options] <args>
 args are (in this order):
-customer Person whose phone bill we’re modeling callerNumber Phone number of caller calleeNumber Phone number of person who was called start Date and time call began (24-hour time) end Date and time call ended (24-hour time) options are (options may appear in any order):
+customer Person whose phone bill we’re modeling callerNumber Phone number of caller calleeNumber Phone number of person who was called start Date and time (am/pm) call began end Date and time (am/pm) call ended options are (options may appear in any order):
+-pretty file Pretty print the phone bill to a text file or standard out (file -).
--textFile file Where to read/write the phone bill -print Prints a description of the new phone call -README Prints a README for this project and exits Dates and times should be in the format: mm/dd/yyyy hh:mm
+-textFile file Where to read/write the phone bill -print Prints a description of the new phone call -README

 The command line inputs must follow the interface above.